 Common types of Police Misconduct

-When it comes to police misconduct, most people seek to make claims or sue the police because they’ve been wrongly arrested, assaulted by a police member, or prosecuted for something they didn’t do.
-While these are some of the most often filed cases, there are other reasons why you might want to take legal action and sue the police.
+When it comes to police misconduct, most people seek to make claims or sue the police because they’ve been wrongly arrested, assaulted by a police officer, or prosecuted for something they didn’t do.
+While these are some of the most often filed cases, there are other reasons why you might want to consider legal action to sue the police.

 Here are some things you should know about these kinds of actions: